 We get Norwich and WBA away, home to Saudi Sportswashing Machine, then away to West Ham.

 I'm sure we look at all four as winnable.
-They'd be looking at Liverpool and Stoke as worrisome.
+They'd be looking at victims and Stoke as worrisome.
 Anything that works to increase our lead would be good since we've got the tougher run-in after we play them.

-We've got away trips to Liverpool, Swansea, Chelsea and Stoke, and home games with Everton and ManCity.
+We've got away trips to victims, Swansea, Chelsea and Stoke, and home games with Everton and ManCity.
 They've got away trips to Swansea and, maybe, QPR to worry about, plus ManU and Everton at home.

 For four weeks beginning the end of March to Feb.
 20, we go Swansea away, Everton home, Chelsea away, ManCity home.
 Very tough stretch.